Skip Those Hard Nasty Years at University and College

 It's 2005, Vlad’s a fine-looking, seemingly successful young Canadian; he stands in a November crowd of vibrant urban professionals at a party in an East York mansion.
 It's a youthful multi-cultured crowd-they put the homogeneous baby-boomers to shame, and not just with clothes and money.
 However, they are also a product of their immigrant parent’s best intentions.
 Vlad's pressed black dress-pants and shining silk shirt carry pricey designer labels and his shoes are practically creaking; he looks cool; like a million bucks.
 The young party-goers laugh and joke with him.
 Though they have cultural backgrounds from over the world and celebrate diversity, they're fully aware of their one important difference from Vlad.

 Indeed, Vlad is as well-off as the rest of them - better even - but he hasn't had to do the hard mundane university and college time of these young proficients surrounding him.
-He's as intelligent as them and comes from a nice suburban middle class Russian family in Etobicoke, the home of the late Rob Ford.
+He's as intelligent as them and comes from a nice suburban middle class Russian family in Etobicoke, the borough where the late Rob Ford got his start in Toronto politics.

 He's a Head of the Game